 Company Culture.
 It’s a topic that’s hard to discuss sometimes.
 It’s a term for everything, but can easily be turned into nothing.
-Together with Kerry Waananen from Try Catch we decided to dive into: “What is Company Culture?” during a series of newsletters.
+We decided to dive into: “What is Company Culture?”.
 On this page, you’ll find a growing number of definitions to use when you talk about company culture.

 Employee Net Promoter Score